archivesunleashed/Juxta-Collage/README.md

 ## 6. Create JUXTA files

-Next, we are going to create all of the juxta files and tiles needed to view in a web browser.
+Next, will create all of the juxta files and tiles needed to view in a web browser.

 We are creating a new directory for all of the JUXTA files.
 You will need to make a few modifications to the command below: